aisingapore/PeekingDuck/docs/source/use_cases/privacy_protection_license_plates.rst

 **2. License Plate De-Identification**

-To perform license plate de-identification, the areas bounded by the bounding boxes are blurred using a Gaussian function (Gaussian blur).
+To perform license plate de-identification, the areas bounded by the bounding boxes are blurred using a Gaussian blur function.

 Nodes Used
 ==========